ihaveamac/mediawiki-extensions-DownloadWithFilename/README.md

 This extension was made while learning how to make an extension for MediaWiki, and so most likely has problems that I'm not aware of.
 In my personal testing on a MediaWiki setup using 1.37, it worked without any obvious issues.

-This extension currently does no permission checks at all.
-If you are using `img_auth.php` or another extension to control access to files, do not use this extension.

-Doesn't work with foreign file repos yet (like Wikimedia Commons).
+Doesn't work with foreign file repos like Wikimedia Commons.
+It might work for foreign repos that use ForeignDBRepo but I haven't tested this.

 Only tested for MediaWiki 1.37.